Skip to main content Skip to main navigation Skip to footer content

 Mandatory Orientation/Class Meetings

+There will be two sections of the course.
 Enrollment is limited to 18 students per section.
-Must be enrolled in the Spring 2024 semester and in good standing.
+Must be enrolled in the Spring 2025 semester and in good standing.
 Permission numbers will be distributed to students on the program.
 Participating students cannot be on accademic probation and must have a 2.5 or better GPA.

 For more information contact: